Breeo Basics: Steaks on the Outpost Grill

 At first, the task of cooking a steak may seem daunting, but with the tips and tricks from our team, we hope to make your first over-the-fire steak an enjoyable experience.

 The key to the best steak is a golden sear, which provides a flavorful crust on the outside with tender meat in the center.
 This delicious sear requires high heat, which is attainable over an open flame, but can be difficult to reach when cooking on a gas grill or other common methods.
 Let's take a dip into the science behind the sear of a steak.
 There's a process called the Maillard reaction that's responsible for creating the golden brown sear.
 This reaction happens when high temperatures heat the sugars and proteins, which results in a change of color, aroma, and most importantly, flavor.
 Now that we understand a little more about what creates a perfect steak, let's get into the recipe.

-Live-Fire Cooking Pro Tip: Remove your steak from the fridge 1-2 hours before cooking, rub with salt, and let steaks reach room temperature.
-Pat dry immediately before cooking for a caramel colored sear.
+Live-Fire Cooking Pro Tip: Remove your steak from the fridge 1-2 hours before cooking, rub it with salt, and let the steak reach room temperature.
+Pat dry immediately before cooking for a caramel-colored sear.

 Steak (cut of your choice)